rfdearborn/nanoTemplate/README.md

 - `multiple_choice_benchmarks`: a list of DeepEval benchmark classes to run on each eval interval
 - `train_datasets`, `val_datasets`: lists of `DatasetConfig` objects defining training and eval dataset streams
+- various RETRO-specific parameters: read the paper for details :)

 Parameters can be overriden by files in `config/`.